xchem/fragalysis-stack-behaviour-tests/README.md

 `BEHAVIOUR_*` environment variables.
 The tests _should_ tell you what you need to provide if something's missing.

+As a one-time setup, install the playwright dependencies: -

+    playwright install

 ## Running the behaviour tests

-To run the stack behaviour tests run `behave` from the `bdd` directory: -
+To run the stack behaviour tests run `behave` from the `behaviour` directory: -

     push behaviour
     behave